On This Page

 The test card numbers that are provided are

 formatted with Xs for zeroes in the card number.
-When testing with the card numbers, replace
+When testing with these card numbers, remove the spaces and replace each X with a 0 (zero).

 - eftposVisa co-badged card